caspian-maclean/whuffie-credits/session-2-reciprocity.md

 	>>> whuffie_init()
 	>>> disable_scaling()

-You help someone, they appreciate that and the system keeps a record of it for them.
+You help someone, they appreciate that and give you whuffie, and the system keeps a record of it for them.

 	>>> credit(12,"them", "you")